 \subsection{Implications for the cosmic SFR density}

-An interesting application of the derived SFHs is to study the implications for the early mass assembly of stellar mass since this provides an independent insight into the evolution of the UV luminosity density within the first $\sim500$ Myr.
+An interesting application of the derived SFHs is to study the implications for the early mass assembly of stellar mass as this provides an independent insight into the evolution of the UV luminosity density within the first $\sim500$ Myr.
 In the literature, it is debated whether the luminosity density over the redshift range $8<z<11$ declines rapidly with $\propto(1+z)^{-11}$ \citep[e.g.,][]{oesch14, oesch18, bouwens15} or slowly with $\propto(1+z)^{-4}$ \citep[e.g.,][]{mcleod16, finkelstein16}.
-From a theory perspective, a constant star-formation efficiency model together with the build-up of dark matter halos can reproduce the suggested rapid increase of the cosmic SFR density with time \citep{tacchella13, tacchella18, mason15, mashian16, yung19_uvlf}.
+From a theory perspective, a constant star-formation efficiency model together with the buildup of dark matter halos can reproduce the suggested rapid increase in the cosmic SFR density with time \citep{tacchella13, tacchella18, mason15, mashian16, yung19_uvlf}.
 However, there are also other models that prefer a rather slow increase of the cosmic SFR density at early times \citep{moster18, behroozi20}, consistent with SFHs for the six galaxies studied by \citet{laporte21}.

 Following the same approach, we average all our 10 $f_{\rm M}(t)$ SFHs (excluding GOODSN-35589 which lies at $z_{\rm spec}=10.96$) and plot their stacked mass assembly history $f_{\rm M}(z)$ in Figure~\ref{fig:cSFRD}.
-The red, blue, purple and green lines show the resulting $f_{\rm M}(z)$ assuming the continuity, the bursty continuity, the Dirichlet and the parametric SFH prior, respectively.
+The important assumption when doing this is that the galaxy sample is representative of the overall galaxy population at this epoch.
+The red, blue, purple, and green lines show the resulting $f_{\rm M}(z)$ assuming the continuity, the bursty continuity, the Dirichlet, and the parametric SFH priors, respectively.
 For reference, the dotted, dash-dotted, and dashed black lines indicate $f_{\rm M}(z)$ for a constant SFR, the rapidly increase cosmic SFR density ($\propto(1+z)^{-11}$), and a slowly increase cosmic SFR density ($\propto(1+z)^{-4}$), respectively.